-The start of the new year is a time when many of us get the urge to purge.
-We’re ready for a fresh start, a clean slate and a clutter-free home.
+There are many times you get the urge to purge.
+Longing for a fresh start, a clean slate and a clutter-free home.
 But the trouble is, sometimes it can be difficult to find the motivation to declutter, even when you really want to!

 Simple ways to find your motivation to declutter!